-Higher grades of tea bags will even contain large whole leaf teas in portioned sachets or pyramids.
+Higher grades of tea bags will even contain large whole leaf teas in portioned sachets or pyramid bags.
 These types of tea bags, usually shaped like a large triangle, practically contain loose leaf tea and may have up to 6 grams of tea per bag, which is double or triple the amount of regular tea bags.
-When you make loose leaf tea, the typical measurements are 1 - 2 teaspoons per 8 ounces of water because larger leaves, herbal, and dried ingredients need more quantity to produce a fuller flavor when compared to the classic rectangular bags.
+When you make loose leaf tea using tea infusers, the typical measurements are 1 - 2 teaspoons per 8 oz cup because larger leaves, herbal, and dried ingredients need more quantity to produce a fuller flavored tea when compared to the classic rectangular bags.

 These bags are also much larger to allow the leaves to unfurl inside the tea bag.
-So don’t worry if it doesn’t look like there is a lot of tea in the sachet or pyramid when it’s dry because once steeped, the leaves will fully expand to fill up your whole tea sachet or pyramid.
-Another benefit of sachets and pyramid tea bags is that they can often be re-steeped at least 1 - 2 times because they contain whole tea leaves, whereas tea bags with crushed leaves do not usually have enough potency to be infused twice.
+So don’t worry if it doesn’t look like there is a lot of tea in the sachet or pyramid bags when it’s dry, because once steeped, the leaves will fully expand to fill up your whole tea sachet or pyramid.
+Another benefit of tea sachets and pyramids is that they can often be re-steeped at least 1 - 2 times because they contain whole tea leaves, whereas tea bags with crushed leaf tea does not usually have enough potency to be infused twice.

 HISTORY OF TEA BAGS

-The history of tea bags has two competing origin stories.
-The first story is that two women, Roberta C. Lawson and Mary Molaren, applied for a patent in 1901 for a mesh “Tea-Leaf Holder” because they recognized that some people wanted to only drink one cup of tea without wasting a whole pot, yet the leaves couldn’t be allowed to float freely.
+The history of the typical tea bag has two competing origin stories.
+The first story is that two women, Roberta C. Lawson and Mary Molaren, applied for a patent in 1901 for a mesh “Tea-Leaf Holder” because they recognized that some people wanted to only brew a single teacup without wasting a whole pot, yet the leaves couldn’t be allowed to float freely.

 WHAT KIND OF TEA IS IN A TEA BAG?

 One of the best features of tea bags is their versatility.
 Tea bags can contain any and all types of tea leaves!
-The most popular tea bags range from strong black tea blends such as English Breakfast or Earl Grey to light herbal infusions like peppermint tea or chamomile.
+The most popular tea bags range from strong black tea blends such as English Breakfast or Earl Grey to light herbal flavor infusions like peppermint or chamomile.
 However, the best bagged teas are any type of tea that taste good to you!
-Because tea bags make whipping up a single cup of tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme or this Ginger Mint Fusion Green Tea by Tanzania Tea Collection.
+Because tea bags make whipping up a single cup of brewed tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme.
 Or, you can even make your own tea bags out of your favorite loose leaf teas, and even mix and match them, with these biodegradable paper filters.

 HOW TO STEEP TEA BAGS